lennyleadership/zhichang/content/posts/Solve_complex_issue_tech.md

 ]
 date = "2022-06-21"
 categories = [
-    "Interview",
+    "Mocking Interview Questions",
 ]
 menu = "main"
 +++

 Situation: LifeLabs, production was halted.
 Need to get it back.

+Tasks:
-Tasks: 1) look for alternative supplies, 2) do experiments for verification
+1) look for alternative supplies,
+2) do experiments for verification

+Actions:
-Actions: 1) intensive experiments, variables in consideration, proof of concept,
+1) intensive experiments, variables in consideration, proof of concept,
 2) executed plan, but problems occurred in investigation. solved it,

+Results:
-Results: 1) made progress in investigation; 2) optimized the automated SPE.
+1) made progress in investigation;
+2) optimized the automated SPE.